matkatmusic/PFMCPP_Project1/README.md

 This helps me keep track of which repo goes with which repl.it, and which repl.it goes with which slack user when you submit tasks.

-## Clone this project template to your Github account
+## FORK this project template to your Github account
 Sign in to your Github account you created in the PFM Chapter 1 videos.